-A Quarterly Newsletter For The Fellowship Of Debtors Anonymous had incurred debt in our past, today we are not our debt.
-Debt lay in the wreckage of our past and need not destroy how we live now.
+A Quarterly Newsletter For The Fellowship Of Debtors Anonymous our past and need not destroy how we live now.
 Indeed, as we developed action plans for resolving our debt, we gained a better sense of self and as we paid it off we saw that the debt itself no longer had power over us.